SelenaChoUtah/NAL-Lab/README.md

 **It will be individual to you!!**.

 After pasting and running that line into GitBash, return to Matlab, and try add the folder and readme file with `!git add .` and the rest of the commands til `!git push`.
+If you get an error that is along the lines of  _Updates were rejected because the remote contains work that you do not have locally_, this means you **DO NOT HAVE THE MOST UPDATED VERSION OF THE REPO**, in this case, just `!git pull` in the command window to get the most updated version.
+Afterwards, try `!git push` again, and it should work.